Generate Trend Raster (Map Viewer)

 Examples

-The Generate Trend Raster tool can determine whether a seasonal trend is present in daily precipitation data that has been collected over 10 years by using the harmonic trend line option and examine the R-squared goodness of fit statistic.
+• Determine whether a seasonal trend is present in daily precipitation data that has been collected over 10 years using the harmonic trend line option and examine the R-squared goodness of fit statistic.

 Usage notes

-Generate Trend Raster includes configurations for input layer, trend settings, and result layer.
+Generate Trend Raster includes configurations for the input layer, trend settings, and the result layer.

 Input layer